hackvertor/shadow-repeater/README.md

 ## How to use

 By default Shadow repeater gets invoked on the 5th repeater request you make and it requires a parameter or header to be changed.
 You simply try to hack a target by altering the request in some way.
 In the background Shadow repeater will send variations and look for differences in the response.
+When it's found something interesting it will send it to the organiser for inspection.